 Welcome to Veteran Security!
 Founded by Ryan Edmondson and Heath Adams in February of 2018, we are a non profit consisting of an ever-growing veteran community that focuses on networking with other veterans in the IT and Cyber Security world as well as helping those that are currently transitioning out of the military and looking into these career fields.
-Our community is open to veterans of any country.
+Our community is open to military veterans of any country.
 Currently, we offer:

 - Free training videos, focused on ethical hacking.